-A schedule of the Directions, outlining the actions required and the Health Board's response to implementing these was presented to the ARAC as an integral element of the suite of documents evidencing governance of the organisation for the year.
-From this work it was evidenced that the Health Board was not impeded by any significant issues in implementing the actions required as has been the situation in previous years.
-All of the Directions issued have been fully considered by the Sustainable Resources Committee, on behalf of the Board, and where appropriate, implemented (See Appendix 3).
+A schedule of the directions, outlining the actions required and the health board's response to implementing these was presented to the ARAC as an integral element of the suite of documents evidencing governance of the organisation for the year.
+From this work it was evidenced that the health board was not impeded by any significant issues in implementing the actions required as has been the situation in previous years.
+All directions issued have been fully considered by the Sustainable Resources Committee, on behalf of the board, and where appropriate, implemented (See Appendix 3).

-In respect of the Ministerial Direction issued in December 2019 regarding the NHS Pension Tax Proposal 2019 to 2020, we have made all reasonable endeavours to comply with the Direction.
+In respect of the Ministerial Direction issued in December 2019 regarding the NHS Pension Tax Proposal 2019 to 2020, we have made all reasonable endeavours to comply with the direction.